New York Computational Psychiatry Workshop

 Where is the workshop location?

-The workshop will take place at the Mount Sinai Center for Computational Psychiatry (55 W 125th St, New York, NY 10027).
+The workshop will take place at the Mount Sinai Center for Computational Psychiatry in the Hess Center for Science and Medicine, 1470 Madison Avenue, Second Floor, New York, NY 10029.

 Who can I contact for more information?